 Remember to research your options, evaluate contribution requirements, and actively manage your fund to make a meaningful and lasting impact through charitable giving.

-Donor-Advised Funds Rules (2023)
+Donor-Advised Funds Rules (2025)

 To make the most of your Donor-Advised Fund, it’s crucial to understand the rules associated with these charitable giving vehicles.
 While the specific rules may vary depending on the fund sponsor, here are some common guidelines:

-Donor-Advised Funds vs. Private Foundation
+Donor-Advised Funds vs. Private Foundations

-When considering charitable giving options, it’s important to understand the differences between a Donor-Advised Fund and other common vehicles, such as Private Foundations and Charitable Remainder Trusts (CRTs).
+When considering charitable giving options, it’s important to understand the differences between a Donor-Advised Fund and other common vehicles, such as private foundations and Charitable Remainder Trusts (CRTs).

 Understanding these distinctions will help donors make informed decisions based on their philanthropic goals and preferences.